 Contractual and structural mechanisms

-An AG cannot provide any loans or security to assist the purchase of its shares.
+An AG cannot provide any loans or security to assist in the purchase of its shares by a PE fund.

-A GmbH cannot grant any benefits to its shareholders which would result in the book value of its net assets falling below its registered share capital figure (capital maintenance rules).
-This excludes payments in cash or in kind and the granting of security with respect to loans, which shareholders have received from third parties.
-The minimum registered share capital is EUR25,000.
+A GmbH cannot grant any benefits to its shareholders which, in the case of execution, would result in the book value of its net assets falling below the amount of its registered share capital (Stammkapital).

-Debt holders can achieve equity appreciation through conversion features.
-Equity appreciation through conversion features is easier to structure if the debtor is an AG (as opposed to a GmbH or a GmbH&Co KG).
-An AG can set aside a specific portion of its share capital to service holders of convertible bonds' equity appreciation rights.
+Equity appreciation is usually achieved through conversion features.
+Conversion features are easier to structure in cases where the debtor is an AG (as opposed to a GmbH or a GmbH&Co KG) because an AG can set aside a specific part of its share capital to service the appreciation rights exercised by convertible bond holders.

-This conversion can cause tax problems in distressed companies.
-If the loan that is converted into equity does not have face value at the moment of conversion, the difference between the market value of the loan and its nominal value is qualified as taxable gain.
-This gain may be set off with loss carry forwards from previous years.
-However, this set-off is subject to minimum German taxation.
-Therefore, 40% of taxable gains exceeding EUR1 million cannot be set off with loss carry forwards, even if sufficient loss carry forwards would be available.
-In an urgent restructuring, additional tax relief may be available on this gain.
+In distressed situations, conversion can lead to negative tax consequences.
+If the converted loan is impaired at the moment of conversion, the difference between the nominal value of the loan and its fair market value is qualified as taxable gain.
+Although this taxable gain can be set off with loss carry forwards, 40% of taxable gains exceeding EUR1 million cannot be set off with existing loss carry forwards.

 Portfolio company management

 Variable salary components.

 Variable salary components are linked to the fulfilment of certain key performance targets by the company.
 They are usually granted in the respective employee's service agreement.
 Income from variable salary components is fully taxed as employees' wage income and can be deducted as expenses by the company.